oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-04-vulnerabilities.md

 to confirm that the vulnerability was in fact disclosed to the public at that time or update the `disclosure_date` with the new intended date in the future.

+If a vulnerability was patched without stating that it is a vulnerability, the vulnerability is in the context of this specification not considered to be disclosed.
+As a consequence, the `discovery_date` needs earlier than or equal to the `disclosure_date`.

 #### Vulnerabilities Property - Discovery Date

 Discovery date (`discovery_date`) of value type `string` with format `date-time` holds the date and time the vulnerability was originally discovered.